Lupus

 Key points about lupus

-• Lupus is an inflammatory condition which can affect joints, muscles and other parts of the body.
+• Lupus is an inflammatory condition which can affect joints, skin and other parts of the body.

-• It's an autoimmune disease where your immune system produces antibodies which attack healthy tissue as if it was a bacteria or a virus.
+• It's an autoimmune disease where your immune system produces antibodies which attack healthy tissue.

 • Symptoms are varied and can include joint pain, fatigue, skin rashes, headaches and depression.